 First Cliff Walk by Tissot

-After alighting the gondola at Grindelwald First, we had a comfortable hike to the beautiful Bachalpsee (which in fact consists of two lakes), where we stopped to admire the spectacular landscape and scenery before heading to the First Cliff Walk.
+After alighting the gondola at the top, we had a comfortable hike to the beautiful Bachalpsee (which in fact consists of two lakes), where we stopped to admire the spectacular landscape and scenery before heading to the First Cliff Walk.

-Every time you visit it looks slightly different depending on the time of day and the weather conditions.
+From every angle it looks slightly different depending on the time of year, time of day and the weather conditions.

 The First Cliff Walk by Tissot

-This construction has been been built alongside the cliff allowing visitors to walk along a narrow and winding platform, thousands of meters above the valleys and pastures below.
+This construction has been built right alongside the cliff allowing visitors to walk along a narrow and winding platform, thousands of metres above the valleys and pastures below.
 At the end of the platform, visitors reach an observation point, from which the incredibly sheer slopes of the Eiger can be marvelled at.
 The First Cliff Walk by Tissot, although seemingly frightening, is actually not at all scary and offers a magnificent view of the Swiss alps.
 Jungfrau Railways have invested over CHF 1.5 million into the suspension bridge, ensuring its visitors a safe yet captivating experience.

 Summit Trail Open All Year Round

-The Cliff walk was first opened in September of 2015, and has helped to attract even more visitors to the Jungfrau region.
+The Cliff Walk was first opened in September of 2015, and has become a magnet for visitors to the Jungfrau region.
 The summit trail is open year round, and draws in hikers of all sorts, making it a great place to visit even with children.

-The summit trail was constructed in partnership with the well-known Swiss brand Tissot a Swatch group brand renowned for creating high quality products ideal for the mountains.
+The Cliff Walk was constructed in partnership with the well-known Swiss brand Tissot, a Swatch group brand, renowned for creating high quality products and ideal for the mountains.

-In addition to the First Cliff Walk by Tissot, The Jungfrau Railway group also organizes a diverse range of tours and activities throughout the area, including trips to the famous Jungfraujoch viewpoint, mountain carting, trotti biking, and the all new ‘First Flyer’ experience, an 800-meter long zip line in the mountains.
+In addition to the First Cliff Walk by Tissot, The Jungfrau Railway group also organises a diverse range of tours and activities throughout the area, including trips to the famous Jungfraujoch viewpoint, mountain carting, Trotti biking, and the ‘First Flyer’ experience, an 800-meter long zip line in the mountains.
 All these activities make the region a real paradise for adrenaline lovers.
 Many of the activities are only open at certain times of the year – so do check the website listed below to see what is available when you are planning your trip.

 It’s a great place to visit when you have relatives or visitors over and makes for a perfect “Swiss Day” which you and they will remember for years to come.